Jasonx63/crowdstrike-se-labs/docs/lab-02/README.md

 PowerShell is a legitimate administrative tool, but attackers can abuse it for execution, scripting, reconnaissance, payload delivery, and other post-compromise activity.

 In this lab, Sysmon telemetry was used to capture the PowerShell process creation and correlate it with the resulting network connection.

+## How CrowdStrike Falcon Maps to This Scenario

+This lab uses Sysmon to demonstrate endpoint telemetry concepts that an EDR platform such as CrowdStrike Falcon is designed to surface and correlate.

+### Falcon Insight XDR

+Falcon Insight XDR is the primary CrowdStrike capability that maps to this scenario.

+The lab demonstrated:

+- PowerShell process execution
+- Parent-child process relationships
+- Full command-line visibility
+- Outbound network activity
+- Correlation of process and network telemetry

+In a Falcon investigation, this type of context helps analysts understand not only that suspicious activity occurred, but also how the process started, what command it executed, and what activity followed.

+### Falcon Prevent

+Falcon Prevent adds prevention capabilities designed to identify and stop malicious or suspicious behavior.

+This lab did not use a CrowdStrike sensor and did not test whether Falcon Prevent would block the command.
+The PowerShell activity was intentionally benign and was used only to generate telemetry for investigation.

+The purpose of this lab is to demonstrate the type of behavioral context an analyst would use when investigating potentially suspicious PowerShell activity.

+### Response and Remediation

+If investigation confirmed that the endpoint was compromised, CrowdStrike response capabilities such as Real Time Response could be used to assist with remediation.

+This creates a simple security workflow:

+**Prevent → Detect and Investigate → Respond**